Benchmarking Analytical Query Processing in Intel SGXv2: Join Algorithms in

-The results in \cref{fig:join-dynamic} demonstrate that secure DBMS should not rely on the mechanism for dynamic memory allocation in enclaves since it can severely reduce performance when it occurs.
-In the experiment, the join requiring increases in enclave size achieves only \qty{4.5}{\percent} throughput compared to the join that allocates all required enclave memory statically.
+The results in \cref{fig:join-dynamic} show that dynamically increasing the enclave size for memory allocations is an order of magnitude more expensive than dynamic memory management outside enclaves.
+In the experiment, the join inside the enclave achieves only \qty{4.6}{\percent} throughput compared to the plain CPU join that allocates dynamically and only \qty{4.1}{\percent} throughput compared to the static enclave size setup.
+The difference can be attributed to the security protocols necessary for resizing enclaves \cite{mckeenIntelSoftwareGuard2016}.

-\paragraph{Lessons learned.} Our experiments showed that database engineers must be extra careful when using library functionality inside an SGXv2 enclave since it can have unexpected and severe performance implications.
+\begin{lessons} \paragraph{Lessons learned.} The SGX SDK mutex and EDMM can introduce large overheads for query execution in enclaves.
+Thus, lock-free data structures should be preferred in enclaves, and EDMM should either not be used or actively managed to prevent its overheads. \end{lessons}